-Based on the foregoing review and discussions and a review of the report of PwC with respect to the audited financial statements, and relying thereon, we have recommended to the Board of Directors the inclusion of the audited financial statements in the Annual Report on Form 10-K for the year ended December 31, 2006 for filing with the Securities and Exchange Commission.
+Based on the foregoing review and discussions and a review of the reports of GT and PwC with respect to the audited financial statements, and relying thereon, we have recommended to the Board of Directors the inclusion of the audited financial statements in the Annual Report on Form 10-K for the year ended December 31, 2007 for filing with the Securities and Exchange Commission.

-It is the Company's Audit Committee's policy and practice to review and approve in advance all services, audit and non-audit, to be rendered by the independent accountants.
+It is the Audit Committee's policy and practice to review and approve in advance all services, audit and non-audit, to be rendered by the independent auditor.
 The Audit Committee does not delegate this responsibility or any other committee function to Company management.
-Fees billed by the independent accounts for 2006 and 2005 (in thousands), all which were approved by the Audit Committee in accordance with its established policies and procedures, were as follows:
+Fees billed by the independent auditors for 2007 and 2006 (in thousands), all which were approved by the Audit Committee in accordance with its established policies and procedures, were as follows:

-2006 2005
+2007 2006

-Audit Fees \$406 \$154
+Audit Fees \$221 \$406

 Audit-Related Fees: Audit Opinion Consent Letter for S-8 Filing 3

-Other Fees Fees
+All Other Fees 4

-\$409 \$154
+\$225 \$409